ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

     },
   })

-  // 3) Configure CloudFront router with SSR pages, API routes, and static content const router = new sst.aws.Router("MyRouter", {
+  // 3) Configure a CloudFront distribution with behaviors for SSR pages, API routes, and static content const router = new sst.aws.Router("MyRouter", {
     routes: {
       "/api/*": api.url,